GordonVi/goto/README.md

 - You can make money off it
 - You don't need to cite my page
 - This can be used in any business without paying anything
-- This can be used by anyone for any reson without charge
+- This can be used by anyone for any reason without charge

 https://github.com/GordonVi/goto